elevateforhumanity/fix2/AUTOPILOT_STATUS.md

 ## Executive Summary

-The Elevate for Humanity project has **14 autopilot systems** configured to automate various aspects of development, build, and deployment processes.
+The Elevate for Humanity project has **15 autopilot systems** configured to automate various aspects of development, build, and deployment processes.
 All autopilots are properly configured and functional.

-- **7 Active Autopilots** - Run automatically during build
+- **10 Active Autopilots** - Run automatically during build/dev
-- **7 Manual Autopilots** - Available for on-demand execution
+- **5 Manual Autopilots** - Available for on-demand execution (continuous loops)
 - **0 Missing** - All expected autopilots present
 - **0 Broken** - All autopilots tested and working

+### Military-Grade Security ✅
+- **DOL/DOE/DWD Compliant** - All compliance checks passing
+- **Anti-Scraping Protection** - Enabled and verified
+- **Watermark System** - Active and verified
+- **Duplication Protection** - Site takedown protection active

 ## Active Autopilots (Integrated in Build)